Conferences in York

 York is home to two world class universities, and is the UK's first UNESCO City of Media Arts.
 The city’s knowledge-driven economy is amongst the strongest in the UK with a solid reputation for research, development, innovation and academic excellence.

 We're working with venues in and around York to create a safe and welcoming place for delegates to return to: we're here to help you plan for future events, offering free impartial advice and an in-depth, local knowledge of the city and surrounding area.
+Find your perfect venue with ease with our free venue search tool.

 We look forward to welcoming you back to York, and if we can help in the meantime please get in touch on email@example.com.